aries1980/serverless-certbot/README.md

 ## The Problem

-> Run Certbot on the first of every month and upload the certificates to a cloud stora,ge.
+> Run Certbot on the first of every month and upload the certificates to a cloud storage.

 SSL/TLS certificates is a must for any external communication.
 Not just because the served traffic is a secret, but also to hide the endpoint that is serving.
 Also it is a must for SEO, HTTP/2, but it is a good practice in general.